 - A throat or tonsil infection may be the source of the problem.

 - Dry mouth.
 Insufficient saliva impacts on good bacteria that may result in bad breath.
-Insufficient saliva can be due to Sjogrens syndrome, some medication and mouth breathing.
+Insufficient saliva can be due to Sjogrens syndrome, some medication, medications, diabetes and mouth breathing.

 - Smoking tobacco or marijuana.